JES STUDENT SUPPORT STAFF

 (*adapted from the NASP brochure, “Who Are School Psychologists?”)

-Ms. Sarah Miller, JES Behavior Specialist and Instructional Coach.
+Ms. Sarah Miller, JES Behavior Specialist and district Culturally Responsive Pedagogy Specialist.
 Ms. Miller supports our students, staff and families in numerous ways throughout the school day, as well as after hours.
-She works in classrooms co-teaching with teachers on culturally responsive teaching practices.
-She is the main staff member who has conversations with students when they have difficulty making good choices, and discusses how their behavior is impacting the classroom and school community.
+She works in classrooms co-teaching with teachers on culturally responsive pedagogy practices.
+She is the main staff member who has conversations with students when they have difficulty making positive choices, and discusses how their behavior is impacting the classroom and school community.
 It may stay at the conversation level, or it may result in consequences at school.
 If the behavior is extensive or has happened frequently, the student may need to also meet with the principal.
 Our goal is to teach positive behaviors expected in the classroom, on the bus, or in other areas of the school.
-She works directly with teachers, school social worker, Ms. Nefstead, Mr. Burrill, Benjamin Bus Manager, Mr. Malik, JPS Equity Specialist, as well as Mrs. Barnett, in supporting our students, families and staff.
-Her twenty-plus years in our district as a classroom teacher at JMS and her certification in culturally responsive teaching, brings a great amount of knowledge and experience to our school.
+She works directly with teachers, school social worker, Ms. Nefstead, Mr. Burrill, Benjamin Bus Manager, Mr. Malik Peer, JPS Equity and Outreach Specialist, as well as Ms. Barnett, in supporting our students, families and staff.
+Her twenty-plus years in our district as a classroom teacher at JMS and her certification in culturally responsive pedagogy, brings a great amount of knowledge and experience to our school.